 Small Business Legal Issues

 Is your business properly addressing key legal issues pertaining to electronic commerce?
-This article by Jeremy A. Gibson & Associates, P.C. provides a checklist of pertinent questions pertaining to electronic commerce.
+This e-commerce legal checklist is a must for every business that sells online.

 Is your business protected by basic terms of use on its websites?